WhiskeyBravo/whiskeybravo.github.io/_posts/2015-10-01-properly-constructing-android-fragments.markdown

 ```

 ###The Fix
 The correct way, [as stated by the documentation][2], is to set and pull your arguments out of Bundle objects.
-This is important because Android uses this technique to serialize your class when resources are low, among others.
+This is important because Android uses this technique to destroy and regenerate your fragments as needed.
+If your fragment is destroyed and you don't use this approach for arguments, your application may crash or be restored in an inconsistent state.

 > Every fragment must have an empty constructor, so it can be instantiated when restoring its activity's state.